davidpneal/learning/tutorial/README.md

 ### Required packages

-Flask is a python framework, so it will obviously need to be installed.
+Flask is a Python framework, so it will obviously need to be installed.
 I used version 3.7.1.

 These packages can be installed via pip:
 * Flask